thoughtspot/thoughtspot.github.io/_data-integrate/embrace/getting-started/modify-a-connection.md

    ![]({{ site.baseurl }}/images/select-connection.png "Select a connection type")

-4. Find the table you want to remove in the list, and check the box next to its name.
+4. Find the table you want to delete in the list, and check the box next to its name.

 5. Click **Delete**.